-- The CPU-core receives an interrupt request from the interrupt controller. - If interrupts are enabled for the priority of the interrupting device, the interrupt is accepted and executed. - The CPU stores the PC and the status register onto the current stack. - The interrupt mask level in the status register of the CPU is updated from the level of the interrupting device. - The CPU jumps to the address specified in the vector table for the interrupt service routine (ISR) - If bank switching is enabled for this interrupt, the CPU switches to an other register bank. - ISR: Save temporary registers. - ISR: User-defined functionality. - ISR: Restore temporary registers. - ISR: Execute RTE command, restoring PC and status register from the satck. - For more details, refer to the RENESAS manuals.
+- The CPU-core receives an interrupt request from the interrupt controller. - If interrupts are enabled for the priority of the interrupting device, the interrupt is accepted and executed. - The CPU stores the PC and the status register onto the current stack. - The interrupt mask level in the status register of the CPU is updated from the level of the interrupting device. - The CPU jumps to the address specified in the vector table for the interrupt service routine (ISR) - If bank switching is enabled for this interrupt, the CPU switches to an other register bank. - ISR: Save registers if register bank switching is not enabled - ISR: User-defined functionality - ISR: Restore registers, or restore register bank by switching back to previous bank. - ISR: Execute RTE command, restoring PC and status register from the satck. - For more details, refer to the RENESAS manuals.

 8.2.
-Fast interrupts with SH2A CPUs
+Zero latency interrupts with SH2A CPUs